Computer Networks

 Layer 2: Data Link Layer

-The Data Link Layer is the second layer of the OSI model and provides reliable, structured communication over the physical medium.
-It ensures that data sent from one device on a local network can be correctly received by another device on the same network.
-Below is a breakdown of its key responsibilities and features:
+The Data Link Layer, the second layer of the OSI model, provides reliable and organized communication over the physical medium, ensuring that data sent from one device on a local network is correctly received by another.
+It operates through several key protocols.

 1. Framing (Data Packaging)